amit-barman/covid19livetracker/README.md

 # what is covid19livetracker ?

-covid19 live tracker is a simple web application written in php with mysql.
-This webapp using [covid19api](https://api.covid19api.com/) to fetch and show covid-19 live data of all over the world.
+covid-19 live tracker is a simple and easy to use web application built on PHP and MySQL.
+Using this web app we can track live cases of covid-19 all around the world.
+It uses [covid19api](https://api.covid19api.com/) to extract and display all the data.

 ## features